hugojosefson/android-emulator-wrapper/README.md

 This may for example happen when using Jenkins with the Android Emulator plugin.

-The Jenkins plugin executes `emulator -snapshot-list ...` to find out whether to start from an existing snapshot or create one, `emulator` segfaults.
-The Jenkins plugin interprets that to mean there are no snapshots, and it should boot up the avd from scratch and create the first snapshot.
-This means it keeps recreating a snapshot at every build instead of creating it only once and then reusing it.
+The Jenkins plugin executes `emulator -snapshot-list ...` to find out whether to start from an existing snapshot or create one.
+Then `emulator` segfaults.
+The Jenkins plugin interprets that to mean there are no snapshots, and it should boot up the `avd` from scratch and create the first snapshot.
+This means it keeps re-creating a snapshot at every build, instead of creating it only once, and then reusing it.

-Here is an issue filed agains the AOSP where one of the comments suggests some of the different `emulator-*` executables segfault and others do not, when supplied the `-snapshot-list` argument:
+I found an issue filed against the AOSP where one of the comments suggests that some of the different `emulator-*` executables segfault, and others do not, when supplied the `-snapshot-list` argument:
 <https://code.google.com/p/android/issues/detail?id=34233#c57>

 ## Installation instructions